Why smart heating?

 Can you provide all Amelanders with heat with geothermal energy?

 Yes, that’s possible.
 If a heating network with geothermal energy is created, it would be beneficial if as many islanders, companies and holiday homes as possible participate.
 Want to know more about how geothermal energy works?
-Then watch the animation.
+Then watch the

 How long does it take to install geothermal energy and a heating network?